rachelselinar/DREAMPlaceFPGA/README.md

 ## <a name="developers"></a>Developers

 - Rachel Selina Rajarathnam, [UTDA](https://www.cerc.utexas.edu/utda), ECE Department, The University of Texas at Austin
+- Zhili Xiong, [UTDA](https://www.cerc.utexas.edu/utda), ECE Department, The University of Texas at Austin
+- Zhixing (Ethan) Jiang, [UTDA](https://www.cerc.utexas.edu/utda), ECE Department, The University of Texas at Austin
 - Zixuan Jiang, [UTDA](https://www.cerc.utexas.edu/utda), ECE Department, The University of Texas at Austin
-- Zhili Xiong, [UTDA](https://www.cerc.utexas.edu/utda), ECE Department, The University of Texas at Austin

 ## <a name="publications"></a>Publications